Mobile Malware: The new battleground for Cyber Attacks

 Malicious Apps

-There are thousands of Apps available for download on the Google App store or App store.
-Some are legitimate and are safe for download but there various malicious Apps available online for download.
-Apps will often ask you for a list of permissions before you can download them.
-Permissions may relate to allowing the app to access locations, messages, or folders and files.
-Most people being in a hurry to download the Apps and grant all permissions without carefully studying the consequences of their actions.
+Thousands of Apps are available for download on the Google App Store or App Store.
+Some are legitimate and safe for download, but various malicious Apps are available online.
+Apps will often ask you for a list of permissions before downloading them.
+Permissions may relate to allowing the app to access locations, messages, folders, and files.
+Most people are in a hurry to download the Apps and grant all permissions without carefully studying the consequences of their actions.
 The result is malicious apps get control of your data.

-Encryption software helps keep the data that you send and receive safe from hackers.
+Encryption software helps protect the data you send and receive from hackers.
 While a lot of money is spent developing apps, very little is done to keep the apps safe.
-You do not know that you can have a middleman when you send or receive data, and they can intercept what is shared amongst the company’s employees.
+You do not know that you can have an intermediary when you send or receive data, and they can intercept what is shared amongst the company’s employees.
 You can have end-to-end encryption with the help of a service provider.

 Session Handling

-Most of the Apps send data frequently through a system called tokens.
-Here the app does not need to go through an authentication process when data is transmitted.
+Most apps send data frequently through a system called tokens.
+Here, the app does not need to go through an authentication process when data is transmitted.
 The problem is when the authentication is still open, hackers can gain access to your data because no passwords are required for the session.
 They impersonate the phone.
 To prevent this, your apps should generate new tokens with each session.

 Spyware

 While malware is malicious and can cause users to lose sensitive data, a new threat is emerging that might appear innocent but can cause harm to your phone.
-Spouses, parents, and employers nowadays install spyware to unsuspecting target members.
-The reason for installing spyware is to track your movements, calls, web searches, and messages.
-Spyware operates in the background, and you may not be aware that someone is monitoring your movements.
-You can control spyware by installing an excellent mobile anti-virus.
-The anti-virus will flash out any spyware in your phone before they start sending private data to third parties.
+Spouses, parents, and employers nowadays install spyware on unsuspecting target members.
+Installing spyware is to track your movements, calls, web searches, and messages.
+Spyware operates in the background; you may not know someone monitors your movements.
+You can control spyware by installing an excellent mobile antivirus.
+The antivirus will flash out any spyware in your phone before it starts sending private data to third parties.

 Network Spoofing

-Most of the time you step into a public area like an airport, library, hotel, or café, you will notice that your smartphone has detected some free “Wi-Fi spots.”
+When you enter a public area like an airport, library, hotel, or café, you will notice that your smartphone has detected some free “Wi-Fi spots.”
 The problem is that not all open networks are secure; hackers use them to access your personal information.
 You may be asked to register a new account to access the free Wi-Fi; registration may include entering your name, email, location, phone number, and password.
 The hackers will then use this information to carry out cyber-attacks.
-Be careful when connecting to open networks and avoid giving personal information.
+Be careful when connecting to open networks, and avoid giving personal information.
 If you are not sure about the security of a network, use your cellular data.

 Botnets

 It isn’t easy to control the Apps your employees choose to download.
-A botnet occurs where users in a network download the same apps having malware.
-Once the apps have been downloaded, the hackers will send spammy emails or encourage them to download other apps with malware.
+A botnet occurs when users in a network download the same apps with malware.
+Once the apps have been downloaded, the hackers will send spammy emails or encourage them to download others with malware.
 This causes the malware to spread further in the organization.
 They can also control all the devices remotely on the botnet.
 One way to prevent the spread of botnets is to have a VPN in your organization.

 Conclusion

-Today most people do their transactions on their mobile phones.
+Today, most people do their transactions on their mobile phones.
 This has created opportunities for hackers to send malicious apps to acquire personal data.
-Users are advised to install a mobile anti-virus on their phones, be careful when giving permissions to apps during the download process, and checking the security of any open Wi-Fi access ports.
+Users are advised to install a mobile antivirus on their phones, be careful when giving permissions to apps during the download process, and check the security of any open Wi-Fi access ports.